16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 From Stellantis’s announcement on October 14, 2025

 However, Mopar Insiders reports that the vehicle will be a full-size Ram SUV, marking the brand’s return to the SUV segment.
-The SUV could revive the ‘Ramcharger’ nameplate, and we expect it to compete with the Ford Expedition and Chevrolet Tahoe, positioned below the Grand Wagoneer in the Stellantis lineup.
+The SUV could revive the ‘Ramcharger’ nameplate, and we expect it to compete with the Ford Expedition and Chevrolet Tahoe, filling the place of the now-discontinued Wagoneer in the Stellantis lineup.

 With this new large SUV, the Ram lineup will include two models alongside the Ram 1500 REV, both set to feature our unique and very innovative range-extender powertrain.